SashaFlores/SashaFlores/README.md

 I have 6 years of experience in turning numbers into results.
 Stong interest in **Cryptocurrency, Blockchain, Data Analysis, Machine Learning & Financial Modeling.**

-👩 An Accountant with a Bachelor of Accounting, GAAP & IFRS compliant, and a Certified QuickBooks ProAdvisor.
+👩 A Bachelor's degree of Accounting, GAAP & IFRS compliant, and a Certified QuickBooks ProAdvisor.

 💯 Currently learning Advanced Solidity in the last chapter of my educative journey at Columbia University .